South Yorkshire's planning system

 Some things can't be dealt with properly in a Unitary Development Plan, and supplementary planning documents may cover them.
 New Local Development Frameworks will also include supplementary planning documents covering things like area design statements, design guides and how to identify adequate affordable housing provision.
 Supplementary planning documents can also make a difference to a planning application, so it's a good idea to be aware of them too.

-Find out more at CPRE National Office's Planning Help.
+Find out more at the CPRE National Office website.